Darren-Lim-School-Project/ICT2x01/README.md

 ## Code Coverage Execution:

 The Code Coverage statistics displayed a coverage of 100% of all of the codes in the class when running the complete test suite.
+The coverage test results were generated using `PHPUnit`.

 ### How Code Coverage Was Executed [Demo]